Health Savings Account FAQ

 - Are not enrolled in Medicare

-- Cannot be claimed as a dependant on someone else’s tax return accounts
+- Cannot be claimed as a dependent on someone else’s tax return accounts

 Various factors specified by the Department of Treasury, such as deductible amount and annual out-of-pocket expenses, help to determine whether an insurance plan is a qualified HDHP.
 To find out if your insurance plan is a qualified HDHP, contact your insurance company, agent or broker.